 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

-The Cherokee Strip Museum’s mission is to collect, preserve, and interpret the history of the Cherokee Outlet.
-The museum complex sits on five acres and consists of five buildings: the museum, a blacksmith shop, a homestead-style house, a large implement building, and an original one-room schoolhouse.
-The exhibits are designed to portray life from the opening of the Cherokee Strip via the land run of 1893 to the 1930s.
-The renovated museum building boasts all new exhibit cases, a new gallery where local and regional artists will display their work, a large gift shop, and a new farmyard hands-on exhibit for children.
+The mission of the Cherokee Strip Museum and Rose Hill School is to collect, preserve, and interpret the history of the Cherokee Outlet.
+The museum complex sits on about five acres and includes four buildings: the museum, a blacksmith shop, a large implement building, and an original one-room schoolhouse.
+The exhibits are designed to portray life from the opening of the Cherokee Strip in 1893 to the 1930s.
+The museum features exhibits, a gallery featuring works by local and regional artists, a large gift shop, and a hands-on farmyard exhibit for children.

 A Day at Rose Hill School